If you are applying for this course from within the UK click Apply Now

 This degree provides an excellent foundation for a wide range of careers in the media.
 Possible sectors include TV, radio, new media, journalism, marketing, PR, organisational communications, and advertising.

 We actively encourage students to gain relevant work experience while at university.
-In every year of your course, you will be guided and encouraged to gain meaningful experience that will fit around your studies.
+In every year of your course, you'll be guided and encouraged to gain meaningful experience that'll fit around your studies.

-In Year 2, there is a work placement opportunity with a media organisation such as the BBC, Tyne Tees Television or one of the region’s production companies.
+In Year 2, there's a work placement opportunity with a media organisation such as the BBC, Tyne Tees Television or one of the region’s production companies.
 You can also choose to undertake a number of practice modules that involve practical projects.